andriish/JADE/README.md

      ```

  - Run the ``jadetest.sh`` script with ``--prefix=/full/path/to/the /installed/software`` (should be the same as for compilation).
-   The script will  run several sequential tests:
+   The script will  run several sequential tests in the `test` directory.
-     - ``pythia8_HepMC3_1`` will produce events in HepMC format using Pythia8 MC generator.
-     - ``HepMC3_CPROD_1``  will convert the generated events to CPROD format accepted by JADE software.
+   The script supports the same values for the ``--toolhain`` flag as the ``jadeinstall.sh`` script.